 Planning for an emergency is one of the most important things you can do for your family.
-Food Insurance™ has gathered some important resources that will assist you in determining your risk, making a plan and getting prepared.
+Food Insurance® has gathered important resources that will assist you in determining your risk and making a plan on how to get prepared.

 Ready.gov is designed to educate and empower Americans to prepare for and respond to emergencies including natural disasters and potential terrorist attacks.
 The goal is to get the public involved and ultimately to increase the level of basic preparedness across the nation.